Mrigendra-14/ETL_Demo_BulkLoader/ETL_Demo_BulkLoader/Exercise-5/ReadMe.md

-# Exercise 5 — Transformation: Write the SQL transformer.
+# Exercise 5 â€” Transformation: Write the SQL transformer.
 Run it.
 Check the error log.
 How many rows were rejected?
 Why?
 Also, attaching this sql query in the seprate .sql file in the Exercise-4 folder.

---Step 1 — Create the Error Log Table
+**--Step 1 â€” Create the Error Log Table**

 --Here,First we are creating a table that stores rejected records during transformation.